matsengrp/phippery/docs/alignments-pipeline.rst

    of significance are computed.
-   (6) By default, the pipeline outputs all results computed above as a pickle dump binary of the xarray object described.
-Optionally, you may export the results in either wide, or tall CSV formats.
+   (6) By default, the pipeline outputs all results computed above as a pickle dump binary of the xarray object with all combined results, as well as individual csv's for each statistic computed.
+   You may also export the results in ``PhIPData`` (Chen et al 2022) format via RDS file, and even tall CSV formats.

 .. _sec_pipeline_inputs: